 Ask the congregation to help locate bhoga from sattvic sources, preferably locally grown fruits, veggies and grains.
 We should avoid offering bhoga that is the product of violence to the earth, violence to the people growing and picking it and violence to our own bodies.
 Why would we offer bhoga to our temple Deity that a conscientious parent would not feed their own child?
 Local sourcing of fresh commodities opens up networks of relationships with people and organizations leaning towards the mode of goodness, many of whom are favorable to devotees.

 Within your local congregation, organize an ahiṃsa (non-violence) support group.
 Krishna conscious mothers and grandmothers naturally want to protect their children from meat-eating.
 Initiate the dialogue.
 Nurture the development of the group.
 What are the challenges for Indian youth?
-How can we protect them from McDonald’s and Kentucky Fried Chicken?
+How can we protect them from peer pressure to eat non-veg.

 Public perception about most city temples in ISKCON is that it’s a “religion for Indian people,” or that we are unconcerned with anything as mundane as recycling or climate change.
 Change the dynamic by embracing opportunities to interact with local environmental groups.
 Be eager to volunteer time.
 Put yourself in the association of people who are concerned for the state of the environment.

-Indian families in America are looking for sustainable answers, especially where to find cruelty-free milk.
-Families should be encouraged to pool their food dollars into well-capitalized buying blocks.
-Locate a dairy farmer on the metro-fringe who are looking for a niche market.
+Indian and American families in America are looking for sustainable answers, especially where to find fresh organic produce and cruelty-free milk.
+Families can be encouraged to pool their food dollars into well-capitalized buying clubs.
+Locate a vegetable or dairy farmer on the metro-fringe who is looking for a niche market.
 If he’s willing to protect the herd from slaughter, including the newborn calves, secure a long-term contractual agreement to supply milk to the congregation.